Categories

 Other woods must be "stabilized" for sustained use on knives.
 (The stabilizing process involves filling the voids in the wood with a

-Wood and makes it stronger.)
+resin.
+The resin permeates the Wood and makes it stronger.)
 Even stabilized wood can still expand and contract, but we believe it

 makes a fine knife handle.